 In 1986, the University of Minnesota Medical Center launched the state’s first acute angioplasty program for patients with heart attacks and other acute coronary syndromes.
 From diagnostic angiography to emergent complex angioplasty, the cardiac catheterization laboratory treats all patients with coronary artery disease, including those with multiple medical conditions (such as heart disease, diabetes, and renal disease or heart disease and cancer).

 In 2005, a formal Level 1 STEMI program was established at the University of Minnesota Medical Center.
 One of the top programs in the upper Midwest, it is designated by the national Blue Cross Blue Shield Association as a Blue Distinction Center for Cardiac Care.

 Minimally-Invasive Repair for Structural Heart Disease

 Intracardiac Septal Defects

 Intracardiac septal defects (openings between the right and left sides of the heart) are among the most common forms of congenital heart disease diagnosed in adults.

 The University of Minnesota pioneered the successful repair of septal defects using open heart surgery in the 1950s.
-In the 1990s, Dr. Gladwin Das performed the seminal work that developed the concept of self-centering septal-closure devices, and the University of Minnesota Medical Center treated a patient with a self-centering device in 1995.
+In the 1990s, Dr. Gladwin Das (retired) performed the seminal work that developed the concept of self-centering septal-closure devices, and the University of Minnesota Medical Center treated a patient with a self-centering device in 1995.
 Self-centering devices are now used worldwide with outstanding results.

 A dedicated surgical and angiography suite in the University of Minnesota Medical Center’s cardiac catheterization laboratory allows combined coronary and valve (aortic stenosis) procedures to be performed in one room, minimizing patient stress.